 - Represented a hospital in civil False Claims Act matter, which was settled favorably on a common law claim.

 - Currently representing a multinational company in an FCPA investigation in China involving the health care business.
 This investigation includes working with local Chinese counsel on the interaction of various Chinese laws, including their recently enacted blocking statute, as well as Chinese employment and state secret laws.

 - Represented one of the world's largest hotel groups in the commission of a terrorist attack at one of the hotels it manages in Africa.
 The terrorist attack was conducted by two terrorists associated with an offshoot of Al Qaeda wherein they attacked the hotel with automatic weapons and hand grenades and took hostages, killing 20 guests and employees from numerous countries before themselves dying during the rescue attempt by local military forces.
-We advised the hotel group both during the crisis itself, as well as coordinating the law enforcement and intelligence agency investigations, while also conducting an internal investigation, including the interviews of more than 20 individuals in Africa, and conducted a security assessment for our client.
+Bill advised the hotel group during the crisis itself, as well as coordinated the law enforcement and intelligence agency investigations, while also conducting an internal investigation, including the interviews of more than 20 individuals in Africa, and conducting a security assessment for our client.

 - Conducted the internal investigation of a publicly traded UK construction company into allegations of bribery involved with the building of a $100 million hospital in Morocco.
-As a result of the internal investigation, the company self disclosed to the UK Serious Fraud Office and became the first company in history to resolve a bribery matter under Section 7 of the UK Bribery Act.
+As a result of the internal investigation, the company self-disclosed to the UK Serious Fraud Office and became the first company in history to resolve a bribery matter under Section 7 of the UK Bribery Act.

 - Represented a company conducting a FCPA investigation as a result of an acquisition of a foreign company in the insurance industry.

 - Represents a company conducting a FCPA investigation as a result of an acquisition of a foreign company in the oil and gas industry.